 #1 Outsource your investments

 It’s ironic how many business owners can be so logical about running their businesses yet micromanage their own personal financial lives.
 If you are piling cash into an investment account, but never have the time to invest it – this means you.
-The solution is plain and simple: hire someone to invest for you.
+This financial tip for business owners is plain and simple: hire someone to invest for you.

 Some financial advisors have deep knowledge of business owner finance and are well suited to manage your investing needs and also the financial planning that business owners need.
 We’ll get to that in a few minutes but for now, think about finding a financial advisor with these qualities: